Offirmo/my.dev.to/blog-posts/hello-world-in-html-css-js/index-bkp.md

 ![screenshot of the final result](https://github.com/Offirmo/my.dev.to/raw/master/blog-posts/hello-world-in-html-css-js/assets/step-final.png)

 This tutorial is intended at total beginners.
-If this article ends up popular, I may write more later so please encourage me in the comments!
+If this article ends up popular, I may write more so please encourage me in the comments!

 ## HTML

 HTML is the backbone and the starting point of the web trifecta.
 Let's create our HTML hello world:

-1. Please create a folder named `hello-world`
+1. Create a folder named `hello-world`
 1. Inside this folder, create a text file named `index.html`
-1. Open this file in a text editor and paste the following content: `Hello, World!`
+1. Open this file in a [text editor](https://dev.to/priyanshucoderx/best-light-weight-code-editor-s-for-developer-s-9k6) and paste the following content: `Hello, World!`

-Your file editor may look like that: ([VS Code](https://code.visualstudio.com/) text editor)
+Your file editor may look like that: (if using [VS Code](https://code.visualstudio.com/))

 ![screenshot](https://github.com/Offirmo/my.dev.to/raw/master/blog-posts/hello-world-in-html-css-js/assets/howto--editor.png)